Ashwini-Wabale/LLView/docs/docs/install/server_install.md

     ```
 **Note:** An initial login may be needed to accept the authenticity of the host (`ssh <login>@<webserver address>` and then `yes` is enough, even if you get "Permission denied" afterwards)

 #### `icmap` action

-To color the nodes in the detailed job reports according to their interconnect group, the information of their cell/rack can be given in an `icmap` file on the form:
+To color the nodes in the detailed job reports according to their interconnect group, the information of their cell/rack can be given in an `icmap` file (usually in the ``${LLVIEW_DATA}/${LLVIEW_SYSTEMNAME}/perm` folder) containing a list of nodes with the following format:
     ```
     # nodelist_range[:str]  cell[:int]
     nd[0001-0005,0015-0020]  1
     nd[0006-0015]  2
     (...)
     ```
-This information is then converted into an xml file via the `$LLVIEW_HOME/da/utils/get_hostnodemap.py` script and imported to the database to be used by the reports.
+This information is then converted into an xml file via the `$LLVIEW_HOME/da/utils/get_hostnodemap.py` script, which is then imported to the database to be used by the reports.

 #### `supportinput` action

 One of the options to set the users that have "Support" access on LLview is via the `supportinput` action.
 This action watches a file (default in `${LLVIEW_SHARED}/../config/support_input.dat`) that contains a simple list of usernames (one per line).
 When this file is changed, the file is copied to `${LLVIEW_DATA}/${LLVIEW_SYSTEMNAME}/perm/wservice`.
 This file is then used in the [`webservice` step of the `dbupdate` action](#webservice-step).

 #### `compress`, `archive` and `delete` actions

 The actions `compress`, `archive` and `delete` perform maintenance actions that are created on the previous steps on the folder `${LLVIEW_DATA}/${LLVIEW_SYSTEMNAME}/tmp/jobreport/tmp/mngtactions`.
 They are important to keep the `${LLVIEW_DATA}/${LLVIEW_SYSTEMNAME}/tmp/jobreport/data` folder clean.

 #### JuRepTool